QuentinRa/blog.quentinra.dev/tools/rst/index.md

 <hr class="sl">

-# Installing sphinx
+## Installing sphinx

 Sphinx is creating a website from your documentation.
 This is what Readthedocs will use.
-For python comments, you can skip this part.
+For python comments, you can skip this section.

 * `pip install -U sphinx` (pip should be installed)
 * `sphinx-build --version` (check your PATH)